 Providers unable to access these guidelines via the internet may contact their local Provider Relations Representative for a paper copy or contact Provider Services at 844-282-3025.

-We review guidelines every two (2) years or more frequently if national guidelines change within the two (2) year period.
+CHRISTUS Health Plan reviews guidelines every two (2) years or more frequently if national guidelines change within the (2) year period.

 Clinical Practice Guidelines